Chapter 18 - Headaches

 Headache is often associated with hypoxemia, hypercapnea, and anemia, possibly related to the cerebral vasodilatation that may accompany these conditions.
+Carbon dioxide retention from sleep apnea, for example, often produces morning headaches.
 Chronic carbon monoxide exposure may also produce headache.

 Headache may accompany glaucoma, usually the acute, narrow-angle type.
 Pain is localized in the eye or behind the eye.

 From the preceding discussion, a physician can be fairly sure of excluding "dangerous" headaches by the following:

 - There should be no history of serious head or neck injury, of seizures or focal neurologic symptoms, or of infections that may predispose to meningitis or brain abscess.